 I hope they are not holding a grudge for not receiving a thank you note!

 I encourage you to be better organized than we were when opening our wedding gifts!
 An option is to use lined notebook paper (don’t use the back of an envelope!).
-You can use Excel or another tool to make a document to track the gifts or download and print this free PDF.
+You can use Excel or another tool to make a document to track the gifts or download a PDF template.